Big data integration activities can happen outside the database in an extract, transform, load (ETL) environment, or inside the database in ELT:

 With CoSort, all data transformation tasks run a single job script and I/O pass.
 Those jobs can also include filtering and conversion, an extensive array of field-level protections, custom reformatting and reporting with math functions, special layouts, multiple targets, and so on.

-1. Write a simple SortCL language program like the one below in a text editor or with a wizard in the IRI Workbench GUI, built on Eclipse.
-The job script runs on the command line (sortcl /spec=script.scl) and can be called into Informatica through the same PowerCenter “Command Task” that runs any .exe file.
+1. Create a simple SortCL language program like the one below in any text editor or new job wizard in the IRI Workbench GUI, built on Eclipse.
+The job runs on the command line ($sortcl /spec=script.scl) and can be called through the same PowerCenter “Command Task” that runs any .exe file.

 2. To create such a command task in PowerCenter, select “Workflow” from the upper menu and then select “create”:

 3. Name the workflow.
 For example, wf_sorting_joining_aggr_cmd